🌿 How to Build Body Awareness 🌿

 Let the sensations become louder.

-Tension becomes clearer, numbness begins to thaw, emotions start to shift, your nervous system wakes up, and your awareness grows naturally.
+Tension becomes clearer, numbness begins to thaw, emotions start to shift,

-Movement is not about doing more.
-It’s about giving your body permission to be felt.
+It’s about giving your body permission to feel and to be felt.

 Movement is you saying to your body: “I’m here.
-Let me feel.”Â
+I'm listening.”

 1. Stretching: “Where does it feel tight?”

 Stretch slowly, without forcing.
-As you move, ask:

 Where do I feel tension?